 We have a little downtime at King and Prince to experience all that the resort has to offer.
 I begin with a relaxing craft beer at ECHO Bar, impressed with the collection of both regional and national craft beers.
 Nary is a can of Bud Light in site.
 The bar has even amassed a robust menu of canned craft beer for customers to enjoy poolside where glass is prohibited.
 I order a Sweetwater 420 and begin exploring the resort’s Caribbean like grounds and swimming pools, ending my walk with my toes in the water and ass in the sand.
 I am in Georgia after all.

 OMG the Fried Pimiento Cheese Balls!
-I’m at Georgia Sea Grill, and I know I should be raving about the intoxicatingly sweet Apricot & Black Cherry Savannah 88 Old Fashion from their specialty drink menu or the fresh caught Pan Roasted Snapper with fingerling potatoes, arugula and leeks, but these cheese balls have me like… Reason enough to visit Georgia Sea Grill.
+I’m at Georgia Sea Grill – one of St Simons Island’s best seafood restaurants.
+I know I should be raving about the intoxicatingly sweet Apricot & Black Cherry Savannah 88 Old Fashion from their specialty drink menu or the fresh caught Pan Roasted Snapper with fingerling potatoes, arugula and leeks, but these cheese balls have me like… Reason enough to visit Georgia Sea Grill.
 Why the hell haven’t I seen these on other menus in the South?

 Today’s adventures on St Simons Island begin with a breakfast feast at Sand Castle Café.
-The family owned business’s breakfast buffet – with eggs, waffles, and pancakes made to order – has been a staple on the island for 30 years.
+The family-owned business’s breakfast buffet – with eggs, waffles, and pancakes made to order – has been a St Simons Island breakfast restaurant staple for 30 years.
 My plate piles over with sunny-side-up eggs, corned beef hash, hash browns, kielbasa, breakfast sausage, bacon, and cheese grits.
 I washed it all down with their house blend Bloody Mary, which may just be better than the Savannah Bloody Mary Mix found at King and Prince.
 It’s the kind of breakfast you can only get away with on vacation.

 The morning is hazy, but still I ascend the 129 narrow steps to the top of St Simons Island Lighthouse in an attempt to work off a fraction of the calories consumed during breakfast.
 I’m winded by the time I reach the top, wishing there was another Bloody Mary from Sandcastle Café waiting for me.
 The lighthouse itself has been in operation since 1872, still standing as an important navigational beacon.
 The museum plus the lighthouse provides a glimpse into the harsh life of the lighthouse keeper – a job I still wished existed today so I can enjoy the view from the top daily.